redhat-plumbers-in-action/advanced-issue-labeler/README.md

 ### section

-The ID of the dropdown section from the issue form template.
+The ID of the section (`dropdown` or `checkboxes` section is recomended) from the issue form template.

 * default value: `undefined`
 * requirements: `required`